imazen/resizer-web/content/openletter.md

 I've tried to make this project easy to use in all senses of the phrase.
 The core and half the plugins are free, the paid plugins only cost an average of $15 each, and I provide free e-mail support.
 I answer 70% of questions within 1 hour (that's 451 of the last 647).
 I always make sure every problem is resolved.
 I've made the licenses allow insane amounts of freedom, and they're as business-friendly as a license can be.
 Microsoft could buy a bundle for $250 and use it across the entire company, re-using it it both proprietary and open-source projects.

 I know that roughly 40% of my users live in a developing country, and have a very justifiable reason for any piracy they may commit.
 That's fine by me.
 If you have a hard time feeding your family, I certainly don't want your money.
-I feel the pinch of the grocery bills myself.
+I feel the pinch of grocery bills myself.
 But if you live in the USA or the UK, it's unlikely that you're in that situation.

 If you're a business employee and you don't bother buying a license because it's just too much paperwork or bureaucracy; well, I can't say I have much respect for you.